-The Neuropsychology Department of Children’s Healthcare of Atlanta announces two positions opening for a two-year, full-time postdoctoral fellowship in pediatric neuropsychology beginning Sept.
-1, 2015.
-The training program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to meet criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology guidelines.
+The Neuropsychology Department of Children’s Healthcare of Atlanta offers a two-year, full-time postdoctoral fellowship in pediatric neuropsychology.
+The training program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (A.P.P./C.N.) and is designed to meet criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology guidelines.